Petro Stojan: Vindiania and Biosophy

 In France he worked on La Vindiania, a thesis on the origin of the Indo-European languages and on a complete philosophy of life, which he named biosophy (in Esperanto - Biozofio).
 However, his works remained in the manuscript form and circulated among his friends, and only one book was actually published in 1946 in Arras.

 Constructed languages

-Stojan created a number of international auxiliary languages, most of which were never published:
+Stojan created a number of constructed languages.
+As an esperantologist he created variants based on Esperanto: